FAQ

 We want to minimize distractions and keep the swimmers’ focus on their coaches.

 Our coaches create rosters for each day and hour to ensure appropriate spacing and swimmer/coach ratios on any given day.
-Groups are divided by hour in an effort to create homogeneous practice groups with similar needs.
+Groups are divided by hour in an effort to create practice groups made up of athletes with similar needs.

 SWIM MEETS